A polynomial kernel for vertex deletion into bipartite permutation graphs: Reduction rules

-Let $(G, k)$ be an instance of vertex deletion into bipartite permutation graphs and let $T$ be the set provided by Lemma~\ref{lem:sunflower}.
-Due to the properties of $T$ we can claim the following. \begin{claim} Let $Y$ be a small forbidden subgraph such that $Y\cap T=\{v\}$.
-Then $(G, k)$ is equivalent to $(G-v, k-1)$. \end{claim} \begin{proof} We need to show that if a set $X\subset V(G)$ is a solution for $(G, k)$ then $v\in X$.
-Let $X'\subset X$ be minimal subset of $X$ hitting all small forbidden subgraphs of $G$.
-Due the properties of the set $T$, $X'$ is minimal inclusion wise set hitting all small forbidden subgraphs of $G[T]$.
-In particular, $X'\subset T$.
-Since $X'$ hits $Y$ and $X'\subset T$, we have $v\in X'\subset X$. \end{proof} Therefore, we can further assume that $|Y\cap T|\geq 2$ for every small forbidden subgraph $Y$.
+Let $(G, k)$ be an instance of \bpd~and let $T$ be the set provided by Lemma~\ref{lem:sunflower}.
+Due to the properties of $T$ we can claim the following. \begin{claim} Let $Y$ be a small forbidden structure in $G$ such that $Y\cap T=\{v\}$.
+Then $(G, k)$ is equivalent to $(G-v, k-1)$. \end{claim} \begin{proof} We need to show that if a set $X\subseteq V(G)$ is a solution for $(G, k)$, then $v\in X$.
+Let $X'\subseteq X$ be a minimal subset of $X$ hitting all small forbidden subgraphs of~$G$.
+Due to the properties of the set~$T$, $X'$ is minimal inclusion wise set hitting all small forbidden subgraphs of $G[T]$.
+In particular, $X'\subseteq T$.
+Since $X'$ hits $Y$ and $X'\subseteq T$, we have $v\in X'\subseteq X$. \end{proof} Claim~\ref{claim:one} allows us to further assume that $|Y\cap T|\geq 2$ for every small forbidden subgraph~$Y$.

 We say that a vertex $v\in V(G)$ is \emph{irrelevant} if instances $(G, k)$ and $(G-v, k)$ are equivalent.